-Height – Males top off at about 17 inches tall, while female Besenjis are a little bit shorter at about 15-16 inches tall.
+Height – Males top off at about 17 inches tall, while female Basenjis are a little bit shorter at about 15-16 inches tall.

-- Life-span – Besenjis live to be between 12 and 16 years.
+Lifespan – Basenjis live to be between 12 and 16 years.

-- The Besenji has amazing eyesight and is still used by native Bushman in central Africa to help push large game into nets.
+Eyesight – The Basenji has amazing eyesight and is still used by native Bushman in central Africa to help push the large game into nets.